mc738/Articles/General/creating_an_electron_app.md

 import './app' // <- Add this
 ```

-Finally you can now update `src/index.html` to render the app:
+Finally, you can now update `src/index.html` to render the app:

 ```html
 <!DOCTYPE html>